dmleong/dmleong.github.io/_drafts/2015-11-29-so-you-think-you-can-django.markdown

 - Form validation, csrf tokens, and cleaned data <3 but remember it’s request.POST[‘field_name’].
 Also being able to make a form from a model is basically the most amazing thing ever, but adding session data as placeholders just makes life unnecessarily complex

 - Creating a database through models is pure magic, but how do I print an expanded database object?
 OH MY GOD WHY DIDN'T ANYONE TELL ME ABOUT THE ADMIN DASHBOARD

+It’s important to add __str__() methods to your models, not only for your own convenience when dealing with the interactive prompt, but also because objects’ representations are used throughout Django’s automatically-generated admin.